×

 What do expats in Tortola appreciate most about the local culture?

 "Expats in Tortola, British Virgin Islands, often appreciate the warm and welcoming nature of the local people.
 They enjoy the laid-back, relaxed lifestyle that is a stark contrast to the hustle and bustle of city life.
 The rich history and cultural heritage of the island, often showcased through local festivals and events, is another aspect that expats find appealing.
 They also appreciate the strong sense of community and the importance of family in the local culture.
 The local cuisine, which is a blend of Caribbean flavors, is another aspect that expats enjoy.
-Lastly, the natural beauty of the island, with its pristine beaches and clear waters, is something that expats in Tortola deeply appreciate," said one expat who made the move to Tortola.
+Lastly, the natural beauty of the island, with its pristine beaches and clear waters, is something that expats in Tortola deeply appreciate," wrote a member in Tortola.

 What do expats find most challenging?